 Are the classes online?

-The three summer classes are primarily face to face instruction, but are augmented with online components.
+The three classes are primarily face-to-face instruction, but are augmented with online components.

 When and where are the classes?

 Classes meet Tuesday and Thursday from 6:00 - 9:00 p.m. and Saturdays from 9:00 a.m. - 4:00 p.m.